goldfrank/erdo/README.md

 * Handle probabilistic uncertainty nodes.
 Right now, everythjing is either binomial or multinomial.
 * Handle non-binomial tests
 * Handle bayesian influence diagrams-- be able to display the same problem in both formats.

+I'll probably get to some of them in the future.